T.O.S.S Teaching Skills and Techniques Assessment System

 T.O.S.S is the nation’s largest educational research organization for teachers in Japan.

-We’ve been developing and collecting teaching resources and techniques which can be used without modification in classrooms.
+We have been developing and collecting teaching resources and techniques which can be used without modification in classrooms.

 The established teaching skills and techniques are practiced in different schools,